Retirement Investing Basics

 - Bonds and cash: lower expected returns but more stability and income.

 A common approach is to hold more stocks when you are younger and gradually increase the bond allocation as you move closer to retirement.
-The goal is to balance growth (to fight inflation and build wealth) with stability (to reduce the impact of market downturns).
+The goal is to balance growth (to fight inflation and build wealth) with stability (to reduce the impact of market downturns when you begin withdrawals).

 Diversification – spreading investments across many companies, sectors and regions – helps reduce the impact of any one position performing poorly.
-Mutual funds and broad index funds make diversification easier for smaller accounts.
+Broad mutual funds and index funds make diversification easier for smaller accounts, as does using ETFs in a simple asset allocation.

 Retirement accounts vs. regular accounts